This post contains affiliate links. For more information, please read our disclosure policy.

 Stade Louise II is a Monaco’s attraction for football fans and players.
 While serving as a place for track and field events, it is also the home ground of one of the most successful in the French National League, AS Monaco FC.

-Exploring more of things to do in Fontvieille, visit the historical Church of Saint-Pierre-ès-Liens which is home to a few impressive monuments from the 18th century.
+Exploring more of things to do in Fontvieille, visit the historic Church of Saint-Pierre-ès-Liens, which is home to a few impressive monuments from the 18th century.

 Are you on Pinterest?
 Pin these for later read!

 Founder of Pretty Wild World and one of the leading experts in Europe travel, the Nordics, and Scandinavia Destinations.

 Evan Kristine has been mentioned in big publications such as The Huffington Post and the Thought Catalog has been sharing her useful travel tips and hacks to the world for more than five years now.

 Nowadays, she is a full-time traveler exploring and documenting her journey around the world providing you the next best travel idea for your great next adventure.